carlfriess/DoritOS/report/Report.md

 Our initial goal was to establish message passing between the two init processes running on each core.
 To achieve this we allocate a shared frame (consisting of two pages) while booting the second core.
 The capability to this frame is then placed in a well known slot in the new init's cspace.

-When booting on the second core (APP) init will map this frame and initialise a UMP channel with it.
-This channel is then used to receive the additional information about capabilities it needs to forge from the init running on the bootstrap processor (BSP).
+When booting on the second core (APP), init will map this frame and initialise a UMP channel with it.
+This channel is then used to receive additional information  from the init running on the bootstrap processor (BSP) about the capabilities it needs to forge in order to access modules for example.

 ### Communication using ring buffers

 Every UMP channel uses two pages of shared memory, one for each direction of communication.
 Each page contains 64 slots consisting of 64 bytes.
-We were able to implement the protocol without any other share variables.
+We were able to implement the protocol without any other shared variables.

 ```c
 struct ump_chan {